 |ACCT 551||Principles of Internal Auditing||3|

-Note: Students enrolled in the BSBA with a concentration in accounting may use ACCT 317 as a University elective to satisfy the minimum units required for the BSBA degree.
+Note: ACCT 317 may be used as a University elective to satisfy the minimum units required for the degree.

 General Education Requirements